Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/README.md

 You will be building a CSS framework to use for the frontend of any web project.
 It's like making your own [Bootstrap!](https://getbootstrap.com/)

-You'll build this framework throughout the course, with a midterm checkin to show progress and get feedback, as well as a final presentation in front of the class, where you show an example of your framework in use on a web app (previous project, sample static page used for the demo, etc.)
+You'll build this framework throughout the course, with a midterm check-in to show progress and get feedback, as well as a final presentation in front of the class, where you show an example of your framework in use on a web app (previous project, sample static page used for the demo, etc.)

 ## Evaluation